Nerayan/easychoice/wp-content/plugins/elex-bulk-edit-products-prices-attributes-for-woocommerce-basic/readme.txt

 = Premium Version walkthrough Video =
 [youtube https://youtu.be/zcxf6_LhcjY]

+= About ELEXtensions =

+We are a group of WordPress and WooCommerce enthusiasts with a vision to solve genuine problems related to WordPress & WooCommerce stores.

 == Screenshots ==
 1. Filter Products for Bulk editing.
 2. Preview Filtered Products.